Scalingo/documentation/_posts/platform/app/2000-01-01-autoscaler.md

 The **Target** is used by the autoscaler to adapt the number of containers of your application.
 We also provide you with a recommended value you can use as the target.
 This recommended value is based on the median over the last 24 hours of your application for most metrics.
-It is 90% for the CPU and the RAM usage.
+It means that it is only based on historical usage and not on predictions on the future.
+The recommended value for the CPU and the RAM usage is fixed and is 90%.

+Finding the best target for your application is not an easy task.
+One should run benchmarks on its application to detect which metric is the bottleneck.
+A good procedure can be to scale the application to 1 container and execute a load testing tool (e.g. [Vegeta](https://github.com/tsenart/vegeta)) against it.
+For instance, if you observe your application does not respond after 100 RPM, configuring the target to 80 RPM per container so that Scalingo automatically scales up the application seems a good idea.
+These load tests should be executed against the most greedy endpoints for better results.

 ## Autoscaling Logic